YannickLeRoux/vimrc-myConfig/README.md

 # vimrc-myConfig
-my current config for .vimrc
+## my current config for .vimrc

+Set up for Python and Javascript/JSX